- Monel 400 grades and chemistry

 A nickel-copper alloy, Monel 400 fasteners and flanges are a solid solution nickel alloy that can only be hardened by cold working.
 Best known for its corrosion resistance to reducing media and seawater, Monel 400 is also tougher in oxidizing environments than copper alloys.
 Also known as alloy 400, Monel 400 fasteners and flanges are also utilized in high temperature, caustic and salt solution applications.

 Used for high temperature applications up to 1000°F in oxidizing atmospheres, Monel 400 fasteners can also be used at higher temperatures if in a reducing environment.
 Though commonly used at high temperatures, Monel 400 fasteners and flanges also retain their mechanical properties at subzero temperatures.
 Increased hardness at freezing temperatures has been shown to only slightly impair the ductility or impact resistance of Monel 400 fasteners.
-Even when cooled to the temperature of liquid hydrogen, Monel 400 does not undergo a ductile-to-brittle transition which can cause fractures.
+Even when cooled to cryogenic temperatures, Monel 400 does not undergo a ductile-to-brittle transition which can cause fractures.
 This is especially unique compared to most ferrous materials which are often stronger, yet very brittle at extreme low temperatures.

 Renowned Seawater Resistance

 Perhaps the best attribute of Monel 400 fasteners and flanges is their ability to defy seawater corrosion.
 Uniquely, they offer resistance to rapidly moving seawater, which can erode other materials, though stagnant salt water situations can sometimes result in crevice and pitting corrosion.
 In addition, Monel 400 fasteners and flanges prevent stress corrosion cracking and pitting in most fresh and industrial waters.

 General Corrosion Protection